 The next step up from soft spots is slimy.
 Only when my kids are making homemade slime do I want to have slimy things in my house.

-However if you aren't seeing mold I don't have a problem with cutting off the slimy area.
+However if you aren't seeing mold I don't have a problem with cutting off the area with the slimy texture.

 Recommendation - Keep, cut off the slimy part, including an extra inch or so.